jdevries3133/song_maker_gallery/README.md

 community!

 Best of all, this project is 100% free to use and open source.
-Feel free to check it out on github if you are interested in contributing, or just want to suggest a new feature ([https://github.com/jdevries3133/song_maker_gallery](https://github.com/jdevries3133/song_maker_gallery)).
+Feel free to check it out on GitHub if you are interested in contributing, or just want to suggest a new feature ([https://github.com/jdevries3133/song_maker_gallery](https://github.com/jdevries3133/song_maker_gallery)).